 The diagnosis of myotonia congenita is suspected from the child’s characteristic appearance, inability to relax the grip of the hand rapidly after closing the hand, and prolonged contraction after the doctor taps a muscle.

-Electromyography (a test in which electrical impulses from muscles are recorded) is needed to confirm the diagnosis.
+Electromyography Electromyography and Nerve Conduction Studies Diagnostic procedures may be needed to confirm a diagnosis suggested by the medical history and neurologic examination.
+Electroencephalography (EEG) is a simple, painless procedure in which... read more (a test in which electrical impulses from muscles are recorded) is needed to confirm the diagnosis.
 A biopsy of a muscle is sometimes done.

 Doctors sometimes give drugs to relieve muscle stiffness and cramping.
-However, the drugs are of limited effectiveness and often cause undesirable side effects.
+Of the drugs used, mexiletine has the most evidence of being helpful, but other drugs include lamotrigine, carbamazepine, and phenytoin.
+However, these drugs are of limited effectiveness and often cause undesirable side effects.
 Regular exercise may be beneficial.

 People with myotonia congenita have a normal life expectancy.